Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Results

 \subsection{Resting-state fMRI results}

+The objective of applying FaBiSearch to this data is to study the test-retest reliability and behavior of dynamic FC, hence we only consider the second and third scans, which were obtained less than an hour apart (Section \ref{section:rs_fmridata}).
+We did not consider the first scan as it was taken 5-11 months before the second resting-state scan.
 Figure \ref{fig:gordon2and3} shows the detected change points for the resting-state fMRI data set using FaBiSearch.
-Blue and red dots denote the change points from scans the second and third scans, respectively, which were obtained less than an hour apart (Section \ref{section:rs_fmridata}).
-We found that each subject has a unique set of change points, which is consistent with previous work \citep{delamillieure,doucet}, and indicates that subjects drift between different states (or functional modes) in unique ways during resting-state fMRI scanning sessions.
+Blue and red dots denote the change points from the second and third scans, respectively.
+Although we are not certain of the number of change points for a resting-state fMRI experiment, as the subject is in an unconstrained state, we expect subjects to drift between different states (or functional modes), which is consistent with previous work \citep{delamillieure,doucet,Cribben2017,anastasiou}.
+We found that each subject has a unique set of change points.
 Comparing the results across scanning sessions and between subjects, we see variability in the location and number of detected change points. \cite{xu} analyzed this data to study the test-retest reliability of static FC, however, here we are considering the test-retest reliability of dynamic FC.
-Some subjects (e.g., subject 25) have quite different change points across the scanning sessions, while others (e.g., subjects 7, 10, and 23) have change points that are consistent across the two scans.
+Some subjects (e.g., subject 14) have quite different change points across the scanning sessions, while others (e.g., subjects 1, 10, 19, 20, 21, 22) have change points that are consistent across the two scans.